pingcap/docs-dm/en/usage-scenario-shard-merge.md

 ) ENGINE=InnoDB DEFAULT CHARSET=latin1
 ```

 In the above structure, column `id` is the primary key and column `uid` is the unique index.
 Column `id` has auto-increment attribute and if the ranges of tables overlap, data conflicts might occur.
 Column `uid` can ensure only a unique index exists globally.
-So, you can aviod column `id` by following the steps in the section [Remove the `PRIMARY KEY` attribute from the column](shard-merge-best-practices.md#remove-the-primary-key-attribute-from-the-column).
+So, you can avoid column `id` by following the steps in the section [Remove the `PRIMARY KEY` attribute from the column](shard-merge-best-practices.md#remove-the-primary-key-attribute-from-the-column).

 The table schema of `store_{01|02}`.`sale_{01|02}` is